remnrem/luna-doc/docs/ref/canonical.md

  - a period character (`.`) means to match an empty field (null, all spaces, or already a period character).
  - an asterisk (`*`) means to match any non-empty field

-In this way, on can provide defaults for missing or otherwise unrecognized values.
+In this way, one can provide defaults for missing or otherwise unrecognized values.
 For example:
 ```
  req:
   unit = degrees